syedumerahmedcode/kubernetes/README.md

 In the **ports** parts, we define the _port_ which is the **service port** whereas the _targetPort_ is the **containerport of deplyoment**.
 Please note that _taregtPort(of the service.yaml)_ MUST MATCH the _containerPort(of the deployment.yaml)_.

-A summary of above is as follows:
+A summary of the bove information is as follows:
 ![serviceconfigurationfile](https://github.com/syedumerahmedcode/kubernetes/blob/master/images/serviceconfigurationfile.png)